wp-plugins/wp-customer-reviews/readme.txt

 * If you have any feedback, suggestions, questions, or issues, please: [**Visit our support forum**](http://wordpress.org/tags/wp-customer-reviews?forum_id=10)

 == Changelog ==

+= 1.1.9 (02-24-2011) =
+* Restructured some Javascript validation to prevent an odd jQuery conflict

 = 1.1.8 (02-23-2011) =
 * Updated plugin to not use sessions at all to track error/status messages